 Treasure Valley Classical Academy is an open enrollment, tuition-free public charter school in Fruitland, Idaho.
-All Treasure Valley students are eligible to attend, with seats filled through a lottery system.
-The school will open in August 2019 for students K-6.
-One grade will be added each year thereafter through grade 12.
+All Treasure Valley students in Idaho are eligible to attend, with seats filled through a lottery system.
+The school opened in August 2019 for students K-6 and currently serves students through grade 7.
+One grade will continue to be added each year through grade 12.
 Visit our enrollment page for more information on how to apply.

 Our mission is to train the minds and improve the hearts of students through a classical, content-rich curriculum that emphasizes virtuous living, traditional learning, and civic responsibility.

 The vision of Treasure Valley Classical Academy is to form future citizens who uphold the ideals of our country’s founding and promote the continuation of our American experiment—through a classical, great books curriculum designed to engage the student in the highest matters and the deepest questions of truth, justice, virtue, and beauty.